Belgium: Cuisine

 Belgium is famous for beer, chocolate, waffles and French fries.
-The national dishes are "steak and fries", and "mussels with fries".
+The national dishes are steak and fries, and mussels with fries.
 Many highly ranked Belgian restaurants can be found in the most influential restaurant guides, such as the Michelin Guide.
 One of the many beers with the high prestige is that of the Trappist monks.
 Technically, it is an ale and traditionally each abbey's beer is served in its own glass (the forms, heights and widths are different).
 There are only eleven breweries (six of them are Belgian) that are allowed to brew Trappist beer.

-Although Belgian gastronomy is connected to French cuisine, some recipes were reputedly invented there, such as French fries (despite the name, although their exact place of origin is uncertain), Flemish Stew (a beef stew with beer, mustard and bay laurel), speculaas (or speculoos in French, a sort of cinnamon and ginger-flavoured shortcrust biscuit), Brussels waffles (and their variant, Liège waffles), waterzooi (a broth made with chicken or fish, cream and vegetables), endive with bechamel sauce, Brussels sprouts, Belgian pralines (Belgium has some of the most renowned chocolate houses), charcuterie (deli meats) and Paling in 't groen (river eels in a sauce of green herbs).
+Although Belgian gastronomy is connected to French cuisine, some recipes were reputedly invented there, such as French fries (despite the name, although their exact place of origin is uncertain), Flemish Carbonade (a beef stew with beer, mustard and bay laurel), speculaas (or speculoos in French, a sort of cinnamon and ginger-flavoured shortcrust biscuit), Brussels waffles (and their variant, Liège waffles), waterzooi (a broth made with chicken or fish, cream and vegetables), endive with bechamel sauce, Brussels sprouts, Belgian pralines (Belgium has some of the most renowned chocolate houses), charcuterie (deli meats) and Paling in 't groen (river eels in a sauce of green herbs).

 Brands of Belgian chocolate and pralines, like Côte d'Or, Neuhaus, Leonidas and Godiva are famous, as well as independent producers such as Burie and Del Rey in Antwerp and Mary's in Brussels.
 Belgium produces over 1100 varieties of beer.
 The Trappist beer of the Abbey of Westvleteren has repeatedly been rated the world's best beer.

 The biggest brewer in the world by volume is Anheuser-Busch InBev, based in Leuven.